 Earthquake seismology has been a significant part of UTIG’s research program since the institution was founded more than 40 years ago.
 Research areas include field studies of tsunamis and damaging earthquakes in the Solomon Islands, ocean-bottom seismograph investigations of earthquakes in Alaska and the South Pacific, and even investigations of lunar quakes (moonquakes) measured by seismographs left on the moon the by the Apollo astronauts in the 1970s and seismometer data acquired by the Viking Lander 2 on Mars during the 1976-1978 period.
 More recently, UTIG seismologists working in Texas have been leaders in the renaissance of interest in human-caused earthquakes.
 Thanks in part to this work, Texas legislature funded a 4.75 million dollar program during the 2015 legislative session to install a statewide seismograph network in Texas, and to investigate human-caused earthquakes.
 Images of current and recent seismograms at stations in Texas and neighboring regions are available online.

 Tectonics research at UTIG ranges from modeling global plate reconstructions to microtectonic analysis at the outcrop level.
 Scientists employ a wide variety of techniques including terrestrial and marine field studies, paleoseismology, sclerochronology (analysis of annual growth bands in corals), computer modeling, and ArcGIS compilation.
 UTIG researchers investigate tectonic processes as diverse as subduction, magmatism, rifting, orogenesis, and plate boundary/triple junction evolution, focusing on how these processes influence and respond to surface processes, glaciation, crustal fluids, climate, and ocean circulation.
-Researchers from UTIG will be traveling to New Zealand in 2017 to study the Hikurangi Subduction Zone.
+Researchers from UTIG travelled to New Zealand in 2017 to study the Hikurangi Subduction Zone.

 Graduate Education Opportunities